 A lot of my work grows out of my experience as an émigré to Canada.
-I explore wide range of emotions faced by loss of family, home, country.
-The emotions are universal and speak to anybody who ever left home, whether just moving from Winnipeg to Edmonton, or crossing continents.
+I explore a wide range of emotions faced by loss of family, home, country.
+The emotions are universal and speak to anybody who ever left home, whether just moving from Winnipeg to Edmonton or crossing continents.

 In 2017 I published a chapbook CONDUIT.
 The poems were part of the play that I wrote based on the lives of Russian Silver Age poets.
 The play was staged during 2017 Edmonton Poetry Festival.

 My second book “The Air Is Elastic” was published by Turnstone Press in April 2018.

 The book explores the tension hidden behind our everyday experiences, the whiff of extraordinary in the ordinary trials of love, death, and remembrance.

 Ian Ferrier's is a poet, musician, and performer of over 500 shows in Canada, the United States, and Europe.
 His most recent books of poetry are Bear Dreams (Popolo Press 2016) and Coming & Going (Popolo Press 2015).
 Quel est ce lieu (Noroît 2017) is the first translation of his selected poems into French.
 A Child Sees Winter Coming and a Bear Dreams (Wired on Words 2018) is his first book for children.
 He has also released two CDs and a CD/book.